 The Impact of Safe Housing on Survivors of Domestic Violence

 Although safe housing can provide a pathway to freedom, there are many barriers that prevent survivors from obtaining or maintaining safe and affordable housing.
 The majority of survivors experience financial abuse, meaning that they have not had access to the family finances, have been prohibited from working, or have had their credit scores destroyed by the abusive partner.
 Victims may also face discrimination in accessing or maintaining housing based on the violent or criminal actions of perpetrators.
 Additionally, victims are limited in the locations and types of housing they can access because of their unique safety and confidentiality needs, and many housing or homelessness assistance programs have barriers that inadvertently exclude victims of violence.

 The National Network to End Domestic Violence (NNEDV) is dedicated to addressing these issues and working to enhance the housing options available to survivors.
-Through our annual Domestic Violence Counts census, we collect stories and statistics about survivors’ experiences, including their access to safe housing.
-You will see quotes from advocates throughout this article that were collected through the 11th annual Domestic Violence Counts Census.
+Through our annual Domestic Violence Counts survey and report, we collect stories and statistics about survivors’ experiences, including their access to safe housing.
+You will see quotes from advocates throughout this article that were collected through the 11th annual Domestic Violence Counts Report.